ngjunsiang/laymansguide-src/season2/issue019/issue019.md

 This is the first big idea I’ve introduced this season: version control.
 Knowing about version control and not being able to introduce it into workflows that would really benefit from it is frustrating.
 If you use Google Docs, Dropbox, or anything that has simplified version control, and you’ve asked yourself questions that can actually be resolved by checking a change history, do try it out and get familiar with the idea!

+How can version control improve the way you work?
 If you’ve got an idea for applying version control where no version control has boldly gone before, hit reply and let me know :)

 To wrap up, I realised that this issue took me 1.5 hrs to write.
 That’s not what I promised when I started this newsletter, that each issue should be short and digestible and possible for me to write in an hour.
 I’ll look at how to further split up future issues to keep to this promise.
 If you do actually prefer longer issues, drop me an email and let me know!